Factoring the Laplacian to understand topological polymers: Definitions and Preliminaries

 As a matrix, $\div = -B$, where $B$ is the $\verticesV \times \edgesE$ incidence matrix with

 Loop edges contribute zero columns, and when there are multiple edges connecting two vertices $B$ will have repeated columns.

 On the other hand, $\grad$ is the $\edgesE \times \verticesV$ matrix $B^T$.
-As usual, we will say that $f$ is a \emph{potential function} for $u$ if $\grad f = u$.
-We will say $u$ is a \emph{conservative} vector field if there exists some $f$ so that $\grad f = u$.
+We will say that $f$ is a \emph{potential function} for $u$ if $\grad f = u$ and that $u$ is a \emph{conservative} vector field if it has a potential function.
 If $u$ is conservative, there is a one-dimensional family of possible potential functions $f + C$ where $C$ is a constant function on $\graphG$.

-As a subspace of the space of all vector fields, we can characterize the conservative vector fields using a version of the Helmholtz decomposition: \begin{theorem} The vector space $\R^\edgesE$ of vector fields on $\graphG$ is spanned by a $(\verticesV - 1)$-dimensional subspace of \emph{conservative} vector fields $u = \grad f$ and an orthogonal $(\edgesE - \verticesV + 1)$-dimensional space of \emph{divergence-free} vector fields $u$ with $\div u = 0$. \end{theorem}
+As a subspace of the space of all vector fields, we can characterize the conservative vector fields using a version of the Helmholtz decomposition: \begin{theorem} The vector space $\R^\edgesE$ of vector fields on $\graphG$ is spanned by a $(\verticesV - 1)$-dimensional subspace of conservative vector fields and an orthogonal $(\edgesE - \verticesV + 1)$-dimensional space of divergence-free vector fields. \end{theorem}